Health department officials cautious on relaxing restrictions as case numbers remain flat in Lincoln

 The current directed health measure limits spectators to four per participant, caps spectator groups at eight and requires 6 feet of social distancing, though larger events can be allowed with Health Department approval.

-Asked about their request Tuesday, Lopez said she would be open to easing those restrictions only when case numbers again begin to decrease in the community.
+Asked about their request Tuesday, Lopez said she would be open to easing those restrictions only when case numbers in the community again begin to decrease.

 While Lincoln and Omaha work through older residents, any adult can get vaccine in some parts of the state

-Lancaster County reported 62 new COVID-19 cases on Tuesday and one new coronavirus death, according to the Health Department.
+Lancaster County reported 62 new COVID-19 cases Tuesday and one new death, according to the Health Department.

 The man was in his 60s and had recently been hospitalized, and his death marks the 227th recorded in Lancaster County since the pandemic began, a department news release said.